02developer/yapper/README.md

 - [ ] Alex is married and met his/her partner in high school

 ## Setup
-- [ ] I do not have an Apple Developer Account.
-Therefore you must run the included bash script to grant permissions for the small language model to run (make the run file executable).
-    - [ ] Ensure `script.sh` and `interview_game.app` are in the same directory
-- [ ] You may also manually grant permissions by running:
-    - [ ] `cd /path/to/interview_game.app/Contents/Resources/autorun/game`
+- [ ] I would recommend updating to the latest version of Java/OpenJDK.
+Below is the Java version I have on my laptop
-    - [ ] `chmod +x run`
+    - [ ] `openjdk version "21.0.9" 2025-10-21
-        - [ ] If you skip this step, the patient will respond: *"I'm sorry, I didn't understand that."*
+          OpenJDK Runtime Environment Homebrew (build 21.0.9)
+          OpenJDK 64-Bit Server VM Homebrew (build 21.0.9, mixed mode, sharing)`

 ## Moving Forward
-- [ ] Release versions for Linux and Windows (and possibly Android)
+- [ ] Release mobile (Android and maybe even iOS)
 - [ ] Expand evaluation system for user communication skills
 - [ ] Add more avatars for both doctor and patient; allow user-selected doctor avatar